RCE-bot/Software-Readvanced-/README.md

     - uses gsap for animations
     - uses vite for running in browser (testing, production)
     - uses nodejs for package install , base
+    ## database use:
     - uses sqlite3 with sqlalchemy(eliminates needing to write raw sql queries) for database
+      - handles login database (data is added when user creates new account!)

 ## Running the app on your machine (automation)